-The NAIC has also developed a set of financial relationships or tests known as the Insurance Regulatory Information System to assist state regulators in monitoring the financial condition of insurance companies and identifying companies that require special attention or action.
+The NAIC has also developed a set of financial relationships or tests known as the IRIS to assist state regulators in monitoring the financial condition of insurance companies and identifying companies that require special attention or action.
 The NAIC analyzes financial data provided by insurance companies using prescribed ratios, each with a defined usual range.
 Additional regulatory scrutiny may occur if a company's ratio results fall outside the usual range for four or more of the thirteen ratios.
-As of December 31, 2018, no insurer comprising the Group had more than three ratio results outside the usual range.
+As of December 31, 2019, no insurer comprising the Group had more than two ratios outside the usual range.